cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

             severity = 2
             categories = ["generic"]
             authors = ["Cuckoo Developers"]
-            minimum = "0.5"
+            minimum = "1.2"

-            def run(self):
+            def on_complete(self):
                 return self.check_file(pattern=".*\\.exe$",
                                        regex=True)

 As you can see the structure is really simple and consistent with the other modules.
-We're going to get into details later, but as you can see at line **12** from version 0.5 Cuckoo provides some helper functions that make the process of creating signatures much easier.
+We're going to get into details later, but as you can see at line **12** from version 1.2 Cuckoo provides some helper functions that make the process of creating signatures much easier.

 In this example we just walk through all the accessed files in the summary and check if there is anything ending with "*.exe*": in that case it will return ``True``, meaning that the signature matched, otherwise return ``False``.

+the function ``on_complete`` is called at the end of the cuckoo signature process.
+Other function will be called before on specific events and help you to write more sophisticated and faster signatures.

 In case the signature gets matched, a new entry in the "signatures" section will be added to the global container as follows::